 One of the most important buildings in Berlin, the Reichstag is Germany’s parliament building.
 As you can imagine, it’s had a turbulent history which you can read in greater detail here.

-Regarding the architecture, it was first completed in 1894 by Paul Wallot but after being heavily destroyed in WWII it needed to be completely restored.
-The restortation under Paul Wallot was a long process that was completed in 1999.
-The architectural highlight includes the large glass dome at the very top of the Reichstag that has a 360-degree view of the surrounding Berlin cityscape.
+The architectural highlight is the large glass dome at the very top of the Reichstag that has a 360-degree view of the surrounding Berlin cityscape.
 You can enter the Reichstag and view platform inside the Dome but tickets must be purchased beforehand.
+If you want to learn more, you can join a guided tour of the Government Distinct and Reichstag Dome.

 Bierpinsel (aka the Beer Brush)